supervisely-ecosystem/how-to-create-app/chapter-03-ui/part-10-state-and-data/README.md

 2. **data** — for storing heavyweight values

 ⚠️ In order to use mutable fields while the application is running:
-1. all required fields must be initialized before calling `app.run`
+1. All required fields must be initialized before calling `app.run`
 2. Fields keys must be written in `CamelCase` register
 3. `data` fields can't read the values of widgets,
  so for widgets you need to use `state`